National clinical directors and specialty advisers

 Return to top

-Interim national clinical director for learning disabilities and autism
+National clinical director for learning disabilities and autism

 Dr Ken Courtenay is a Consultant Psychiatrist in Learning Disability.
 He has supported people with learning disabilities and autistic people in community services since 1998.
 Currently, he is employed by Barnet Enfield and Haringey Mental Health NHS Trust working in offender services for people with learning disabilities.

-He has been the National Professional Advisor with the Care Quality Commission since 2020.
+He has been the National Professional Adviser with the Care Quality Commission since 2020.
 Professional roles have included Chair of the Faculty of Psychiatry of Intellectual Disability with the Royal College of Psychiatrists (2018 – 2022) and President of the European Association for Mental Health and Intellectual Disabilities (2023 – 2025).

 Return to top